Back to Top

 Visit the Scholarships webpage for information.

-Jan.
-3: Satisfactory Academic Progress (SAP) evaluated on fall term academic progress for financial aid students.
+First Day of Winter Term Classes: Satisfactory Academic Progress (SAP) evaluated on fall term academic progress for financial aid students.

-Students may need to appeal with the financial aid office to receive financial aid for spring term.
+Suspended students will need to appeal with the financial aid office to receive financial aid for spring term.

 Jan.
 15: FAFSA late application deadline for spring term